Abu Anas al-Shami

-Abu Anas al-Shami (أبو أنس الشامي; died 16 September 2004) was a senior leader in the Jama'at al-Tawhid wal Jihad militant group during the Iraq War.
+Abu Anas al-Shami (أبو أنس الشامي; died 16 September 2004) was a senior leader in the Jama'at al-Tawhid wal-Jihad militant group during the Iraqi insurgency.
 He was a Palestinian from Tulkarm city in the West Bank, born in Kuwait in 1969.

-According to the late ISIS cleric Turki al-Binali, he mentored Abu Muhammad al-Adnani, the late spokesperson of the Islamic State of Iraq and the Levant.
+According to the late ISIS cleric Turki al-Binali, he mentored Abu Muhammad al-Adnani, the late spokesman of the Islamic State.

 History

-Abu Anas Al Shami was a Palestinian cleric, teacher, writer, and jihadist born in Kuwait.
+Abu Anas Al-Shami was a Palestinian cleric, teacher, writer, and jihadist militant born in Kuwait.
 It has been said that "from the age of 14, Abu Anas had mastered the complexities of the Arabic language, and a year later memorized the entire Quran."
-Originally from the Palestinian West Bank town of Yabroud, Abu Anas obtained an Islamic studies degree at the Islamic University of Madinah in Saudi Arabia.
+Originally from the Palestinian West Bank town of Yabroud, Abu Anas obtained an Islamic studies degree at the Islamic University of Madinah in Saudi Arabia, during his time there, he interacted with Ahmad Musa Jibril on many occasions.

 In the mid-1990s he went to Bosnia-Herzegovina to teach Islam in towns and refugee camps.
 He then returned to Jordan and became a preacher in the neighborhood of Sweileh.
-In the late 1990s, the Jordanian officials shut down an Islamic center that al-Shami had established in Amman on the grounds that it was promoting an extreme interpretation of Islam.
+In the late 1990s, the Jordanian officials shut down an Islamic center that al-Shami had established in Amman on the grounds that it was promoting anti-government activity and an extreme interpretation of Islam.

+During his time in Afghanistan, he fought under the banner of Usama Ibn Laden and met with Abdullah 'Azzam.

 Iraq

-In 2003, al-Shami joined al-Tawheed wal-Jihad leader Abu Musab al-Zarqawi in north-eastern Iraq.
-He was appointed to the advisory council of the group and soon became Zarqawi's second in command.
+In late 2003, al-Shami joined Jama'at al-Tawhid wal-Jihad leader Abu Musab al-Zarqawi in Iraq.
+He was appointed to the advisory council of the group and soon became Zarqawi's second-in-command.
 He was both spiritual advisor to the group and directed many of its attacks and battles against American and Iraqi forces.
-In a letter he wrote that his 300 mujaheddin had fought-off over 2,000 U.S. Marines in the First Battle of Fallujah.
+In a May 2004 letter he wrote that his 300 mujahideen had fought-off over 2,000 U.S. Marines in the First Battle of Fallujah.

-In one tape in August 2004, a speaker identified as Abu Anas al-Shami (second man of Zarqawi and leader of Jama'at al-Tawhid wal-Jihad made up mostly by foreigners) said the militants planned to kill Iraqi prime minister Ayad Allawi, soldiers and police officers.
+In one audio tape in August 2004, a speaker identified as Abu Anas al-Shami (right-hand man of Zarqawi and leader of Jama'at al-Tawhid wal-Jihad made up mostly by foreigners) said the militants planned to assassinate Iraqi prime minister Ayad Allawi alongside other high-ranking soldiers and police officers.

 Death

-Abu Anas al-Shami was killed by an American missile strike against his car on 16 September 2004 near Abu Ghraib, when he had been sent by Zarqawi to the Sadr City area of Baghdad.
-A eulogy to him was written by Zarqawi's first spiritual mentor, Abu Muhammad al-Maqdisi, and appeared on the Tawhed website which is run by Maqdisi's organisation on behalf of al-Qaeda.
+Abu Anas al-Shami was killed by an American air strike against his car on 16 September 2004 near Abu Ghraib, when he had been sent by Zarqawi to the Sadr City area of Baghdad.
+A eulogy to him was written by Zarqawi's first spiritual mentor, Abu Muhammad al-Maqdisi, and appeared on the Tawhid website which is run by Maqdisi's organisation on behalf of Jama'at al-Tawhid wal-Jihad.